US House Speaker Pelosi arrives in Taiwan, defying Beijing

 Taiwan’s Foreign Ministry had declined to comment on whether Pelosi would visit.
 The trip was not officially announced ahead of time.

+The speaker has sought for decades to focus attention on Chinese democracy movements.
+She traveled to Tiananmen Square in 1991, two years after China crushed a wave of democracy protests.

-Barricades were erected outside the Grand Hyatt Hotel in Taipei where Pelosi was expected to stay amid heightened security.
+Barricades were erected outside the Grand Hyatt Hotel in Taipei.
+Journalists and onlookers thronged the streets just outside and pressed against the hotel’s lobby windows as they awaited Pelosi’s motorcade.
 Two buildings in the capital lit up LED displays with words of welcome, including the iconic Taipei 101 building, which said “Welcome to Taiwan, Speaker Pelosi.”

-China, which regards Taiwan as a renegade province to be annexed by force if necessary, has repeatedly warned of retaliation for Pelosi’s visit, saying its military will “never sit idly by.”
+China, which regards Taiwan as a renegade province to be annexed by force if necessary, repeatedly warned of retaliation, saying its military will “never sit idly by.”

 Shortly after Pelosi’s arrival, a representative of the Chinese legislature’s Standing Committee issued a statement saying the trip “severely violated” the “One China principle,” which is Beijing’s claim to be the sole government of both mainland China and Taiwan.

-Before her arrival, unspecified hackers launched a cyberattack on the Taiwanese Presidential Office’s website, making it temporarily unavailable Tuesday evening.
-The Presidential Office said the website was restored shortly after the attack, which overwhelmed it with traffic.

-“China thinks by launching a multi-domain pressure campaign against Taiwan, the people of Taiwan will be be intimidated.
-But they are wrong,” Wang Ting-yu, a legislator with the Democratic Progressive Party, said on Twitter in response to the attack.

-China’s military threats have driven concerns of a new crisis in the 100-mile (140-kilometer) -wide Taiwan Strait that could roil global markets and supply chains.
+China’s military threats have driven concerns about a new crisis in the 100-mile-wide (140-kilometer) Taiwan Strait that could roil global markets and supply chains.

 The White House on Monday decried Beijing’s rhetoric, saying the U.S. has no interest in deepening tensions with China and “will not take the bait or engage in saber rattling.”

-White House National Security Council spokesperson John Kirby underscored that the decision whether to visit Taiwan was ultimately Pelosi’s.
-He noted that members of Congress have routinely visited the island over the years.
+White House National Security Council spokesperson John Kirby underscored that the decision about whether to visit Taiwan was ultimately Pelosi’s.

-Kirby said administration officials are concerned that Beijing could use the visit as an excuse to take provocative retaliatory steps, including military action such as firing missiles in the Taiwan Strait or around Taiwan, or flying sorties into the island’s airspace and carrying out large-scale naval exercises in the strait.
+Kirby said administration officials are concerned that Beijing could use the visit as an excuse to take provocative retaliatory steps, including military action.

-U.S. officials have said the U.S. military would increase its movement of forces and assets in the Indo-Pacific region during Pelosi’s visit.
-U.S. Navy aircraft carrier USS Ronald Reagan and its strike group were in the Philippine Sea on Monday, according to officials who spoke on condition of anonymity to discuss military operations.
+U.S. officials have said the American military will increase its movements in the Indo-Pacific region during Pelosi’s visit.
+The aircraft carrier USS Ronald Reagan and its strike group were in the Philippine Sea on Monday, according to officials who spoke on condition of anonymity to discuss military operations.

 Taiwan and China split in 1949 after the Communists won a civil war on the mainland.
 The U.S. maintains informal relations and defense ties with Taiwan even as it recognizes Beijing as the government of China.